marisapatel3/marisapatel3/README.md

 -->

 ## Hi!👋
-My name is Marisa, and I'm a 4th year Electrical Engineering student at McMaster University.
+My name is Marisa, and I'm an Electrical Engineering graduate from McMaster University.

 - Website: https://main--marisapatel.netlify.app/
 - LinkedIn: https://linkedin.com/in/MarisaPatel03